probcomp/Gen.jl/docs/src/ref/modeling.md

 **Untraced call**:
 If `foo` is a generative function, we can invoke `foo` from within the body of a `@gen` function using regular call syntax.
-The random choices made within the call are not given addresses in our trace, and are therefore *non-addressable* random choices (see [Generative Function Interface](@ref) for details on non-addressable random choices).
+The random choices made within the call are not given addresses in our trace, and are therefore *untraced* random choices (see [Generative Function Interface](@ref) for details on untraced random choices).
 ```julia
 val = foo(0.5)
 ```

 **Traced call with a nested address namespace**:
-We can include the addressable random choices made by `foo` in the caller's trace, under a namespace, using `@trace`:
+We can include the traced random choices made by `foo` in the caller's trace, under a namespace, using `@trace`:
 ```julia
 val = @trace(foo(0.5), :x)
 ```